maurosilber/SMO/README.md

 ## Plugins
 ### Napari

 A [napari](https://napari.org) plugin is available.

+To intall:

+In napari, go to `Plugins > Install/Uninstall Plugins...` in the top menu, search for `smo` and click on the install button.

-Just `pip` install this package.
+Or, just `pip` install this package in the napari environment.

-## CellProfiler
+### CellProfiler

 A [CellProfiler](https://cellprofiler.org) plugin in available in the `smo/plugins/cellprofiler` folder.

-Save [this file](https://github.com/maurosilber/SMO/tree/main/smo/plugins/cellprofiler/smo.py) into your CellProfiler plugins folder.
+Save [this file](https://raw.githubusercontent.com/maurosilber/SMO/main/smo/plugins/cellprofiler/smo.py) into your CellProfiler plugins folder.

+### ImageJ / FIJI

+An [ImageJ](https://imagej.net) plugin is available in the `smo/plugins/imagej` folder.

+Save [this file](https://raw.githubusercontent.com/maurosilber/SMO/main/smo/plugins/imagej/smo.py) into your ImageJ plugins folder.

+Note: the ImageJ plugin does not check that saturated pixels are properly excluded.

 ## Example